Winter wheat list lacks new varieties

 KWS Dawsum rates very well on straw quality.
 It has a score of seven for both resistance to lodging and straw breakdown.
 Torp also scores a seven for resistance to lodging, while JB Diego hits a seven on straw breakdown.

-Graham is the earliest ripener on the list with a score of seven.
-Torp has the lowest score on this front, with a score of five.
+Graham is the earliest ripener on the list with a score of 7.
+Torp has the lowest score on this front with a score of five.

 Torp does have the highest resistance rating against septoria at a six, while JB Diego comes in last on this front with a score of four.
 All other varieties are on a score of five for resistance to septoria.